 High Availability and High Visibility of open access articles is guaranteed through the free and unlimited accessibility of

-published with IJESET.
-Readers, mostly other researchers, of open access journals do not need to pay any subscription or
+articles published with IJESET.
+Readers, mostly other researchers, of open access journals do not need to pay any

-pay-per-view charges to read articles published by IJESET. open access publications are also more easily included and
+subscription or pay-per-view charges to read articles published by IJESET. open access publications are also more easily

-institutes or research funding agency.
-The cost of handling and the production of an article are covered through the one-time
+authors' institutes or research funding agency.
+The cost of handling and the production of an article are covered through the

 Financing Open-Access Journals